survivejs/webpack-book/manuscript/developing/04_linting.md

 T> You can point ESLint to your Git ignores through `--ignore-path .gitignore`.
 It also accepts individual patterns, through `--ignore-pattern <pattern>`.

-W> If you try a pattern like `build`, it will match files like *build.js* too!
+W> If you try a pattern like `build`, it matches files like *build.js* too!
 Remember to use a slash at the end to signify a directory.

 If you invoke `npm run lint:js` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint autofixing.
 You can run it like this: `npm run lint -- --fix`.
 Running an npm script this way allows you to pass extra parameters to it.